klahrich/chiefhustler/content/diary/69-revisiting-blog-purpose.md

 So we now have two solid reasons not to go over 20.

-# Why a focused portfolio is better: the real reason
+# Why a focused portfolio is better

 I read somewhere about how Mark Leonard found out that when they reduced their hurdle rate on _some_ of their investments, the IRR on _ALL_ of their investments decreased.